d3fc/d3fc/components/indicators/README.md

 rsi.**samplePeriods**([*value*])

-Specifies the number of data samples used to calculte the RSI over, much like the number of points for the moving average indicator.
+Specifies the number of data samples used to calculate the RSI over, much like the number of points for the moving average indicator.
-If not set the default value is 14, which is the accepted value given by Wilder, please refernce the Wikipedia page mentioned above.
+If not set the default value is 14, which is the accepted value given by Wilder, please reference the Wikipedia page mentioned above.

 rsi.**upperMarker**([*value*])